Global watchdogs to hear from public on financial benchmarks fix

 “What we’re doing with the IOSCO report is trying to deliver on one piece of that, being best principles for benchmarks,” Gensler told reporters after a public roundtable with market participants in the CFTC’s offices.

-Thomson Reuters Corp, parent company of Reuters, has been calculating and distributing Libor rates for the sponsor of the Libor benchmark, the British Bankers’ Association.
+Thomson Reuters Corp (TRI.TO), parent company of Reuters, has been calculating and distributing Libor rates for the sponsor of the Libor benchmark, the British Bankers’ Association.